OG Pilot

 Before you start

-• An active OG Pilot subscription to generate and host your image variations.
+• An active OG Pilot subscription with your WordPress domain verified.

 • Administrator access to the WordPress site you want to update.